nellitarkka/SmallBusinessDirectory/database/README.md

 - admin moderation of reports.

 Backend developers can query these views instead of manually joining multiple tables, which keeps application code simpler and ensures consistent behaviour across the system.

+---

+# 7. Week 4 – Database Testing

+Week 4 introduces a structured testing approach for the database.

+The following files were added under `database/tests`:

+- `test_plan.md` – a detailed test plan describing:
+  - schema and constraint tests,
+  - core CRUD and relationship tests,
+  - view/query-layer tests,
+  - seed data sanity checks.
+- `manual_test_queries.sql` – SQL scripts to execute the tests manually in Supabase or any Postgres client.

+These tests verify that:

+- constraints and relationships behave as intended,
+- only valid data can be inserted,
+- cascading deletes work correctly,
+- the query views return consistent and correctly filtered data,
+- seeded data is coherent and ready for backend integration.

+This completes the initial testing phase for the database in Deliverable II and provides a solid basis for future automated tests (e.g. in CI).